Conor McGregor: First UFC loss

-McGregor faced The Ultimate Fighter Season 5 winner, and former UFC Lightweight Championship challenger Nate Diaz on 5 March 2016 at UFC 196 in a welterweight bout.
+McGregor faced The Ultimate Fighter Season 5 winner and former UFC Lightweight Championship challenger Nate Diaz on 5 March 2016 at UFC 196 in a welterweight bout.
 On 24 February 2016, a press conference was held to help promote the new main event, with both men trading insults.
 At the Thursday pre-fight press conference on 3 March, McGregor and Diaz engaged in a brief scuffle during a face-off, after McGregor landed a strike on Diaz's lead hand.

 The fight began with combination in the first round, Diaz returned fire with two consecutive hooks, one a slap, a signature of Nate and his brother, Nick Diaz, termed the "Stockton Slap".
 McGregor had success with his bodywork, but Diaz began to land combinations of his own.
-After a one-two punches from Diaz, McGregor attempted a double leg takedown, which Diaz defended by sprawling.
+After a one-two punch from Diaz, McGregor attempted a double leg takedown, which Diaz defended by sprawling.
 Diaz then threatened the guillotine choke, which forced McGregor onto his back after stopping McGregor from scrambling and Diaz secured the mount and secured a rear naked choke.
 McGregor tapped to the submission at 4:12 into the second round.
 Both competitors were awarded "Fight of the Night" bonuses, and McGregor received the highest disclosed purse of any fighter in the history of the company to that point, at $1,000,000.
 McGregor was critical of his own performance while praising Diaz, saying "I was inefficient with my energy.
 It was a battle of energy and he got the better of that."

 Rematch with Nate Diaz

 A rematch with Diaz was scheduled for 9 July at UFC 200; however, on 19 April, the UFC announced that McGregor had been pulled from the event after failing to fulfil media obligations related to the fight.
 In turn, the fight with McGregor was rescheduled and took place the following month, contested again at welterweight, at UFC 202.
-McGregor won the rematch via majority decision (48–47, 47–47, and 48–47).
+McGregor won the rematch via majority decision (48–47, 47–47, 48–47).
 The bout was once again awarded "Fight of the Night" honours.
 The event broke the record previously held by UFC 100 for the highest selling pay-per-view in UFC history, with 1,650,000 buys.

-Two-division champion
+Two–division champion

 On 27 September, it was officially announced that McGregor's next bout would be against Eddie Alvarez for the UFC Lightweight Championship on 12 November at UFC 205.
 After dropping Alvarez multiple times throughout the first round, McGregor landed a multiple-punch combination to stop his opponent via technical knockout in the second round.
-This result marked the first time a competitor had held UFC championships in two different weight classes, and also repeated McGregor's feat during his career at Cage Warriors.
-This win earned him the "Performance of the Night", and it is widely considered one of McGregor's best performances inside the octagon.
+This result marked the first time a competitor had held UFC championships in two different weight classes, and it also repeated McGregor's feat during his career at Cage Warriors.
+This win earned McGregor the "Performance of the Night" and is widely considered one of his best performances inside the octagon.